Growing the Business

 Potential expansion opportunities exist for the Australian and Brazilian refineries.

 Part of the growth strategy is to have varied expansion options available across the AWAC global network.
 This provides the flexibility to meet the growing demand for alumina and aluminium.

 Global alumina demand is expected to grow by over 6 per cent per annum over the next 5 years to 2020, growing faster than industrial consumption.

 Since 1995, AWAC has steadily increased its alumina production from 9.9 million tonnes per annum to 15.9 million tonnes per annum (2014).

-AWAC current (December 2017) alumina production capacity is approximately 14.1 million mtpy with actual production for 2017 at 12.5 million mtpy.
+AWAC current (October 2019) alumina production capacity is approximately 12.7 million mtpy with actual production for 2019 at 12.6 million mtpy.
 The reduction in production capacity and actual production is due to AWAC's strategy to transform its asset portfolio to reduce its position on the international cost curve for alumina production by curtailing, closing or selling higher cost assets.
-In 2016 AWAC's Point Comfort refinery in Texas was fully curtailed and it was announced in January 2017 that the Suralco refinery in Suriname was closed.
+In 2016 AWAC's Point Comfort refinery in Texas was fully curtailed and subsequently closed in 2019 and it was announced in January 2017 that the Suralco alumina refinery in Suriname was closed.